Chapter Six: Listen With Your Ears, React With Your Face: Plot

-At the acting class, Barry apologizes to the class for his outburst, but they assure him that they were at fault for being unaware of his feelings.
-As the class begins, Barry is surprised to find the money in his backpack and hurriedly hides it in the bathroom ceiling.
+At the acting class, Barry and the class mutually apologize over their previous argument.
+Barry finds the money in his backpack and hurriedly hides it in the bathroom.
 He then performs a Macbeth scene with Sally, which is going poorly.
-To improve his delivery, Gene has Barry and Sally repeatedly say "I love you" to each other, making them change their tones.
-After the class ends, Barry is frustrated with the constant messages from Taylor.
-Barry personally calls him, telling him that he will do the airstrip job by himself.
-Taylor just says "okay".
-Meanwhile, Moss starts thinking about her relationship with Gene and decides to drop the case, much to the excitement of her partners.
+After the class ends, Barry calls Taylor and tells him that he will do the airstrip job by himself, which Taylor seemingly accepts.
+Meanwhile, Moss starts thinking about her relationship with Gene and decides to drop the case.

-That night, Sally asks Gene for a new role in the play to help her challenge herself and he ends up agreeing.
-During this, Vacha sneaks into the class to find Sally, running into Moss, who wanted to see Gene to rekindle their relationship.
-Moss notes Vacha's Russian accent, prompting him to flee the area and she gives chase.
-Vacha opens fire with a rifle, but Moss manages to kill him after a tense shootout.
-While securing and investigating the crime scene, Gene arrives and is confused, eventually being told by Moss to leave the scene.
-The police also discover the hidden money from the bathroom.
+That night, Sally persuades Gene to let her play Macbeth instead.
+Vacha sneaks into the building to find Sally, but runs into Moss, who was visiting Gene to rekindle their relationship.
+Vacha flees after Moss notes his Russian accent and is killed in a shootout.
+Moss tells Gene to leave the active crime scene and police discover the hidden money in the bathroom.

-The next day, Barry bumps into Taylor, fully dressed in his military uniform.
-He is further shocked to see that Taylor has brought in Chris (Chris Marquette) and Vaughn (Marcus Brown) to help them in the airstrip attack, having felt inspired by Gene's acting book.
-A panicked Barry tries to get Chris out of the vehicle as he is unaware of the attack but Chris chooses to stay.
-Taylor ignores Barry's warnings to follow the safer route and drives straight toward the Bolivians, who are already in the scene.
-As they approach, their car is gunned down, with the bullets hitting Taylor and Vaughn and the car starting to spiral out of control.
+The next day, Barry bumps into Taylor and is shocked to see that he has brought in Chris (Chris Marquette) and Vaughn (Marcus Brown) to help them in the airstrip attack, having felt inspired by Gene's acting book that Taylor had removed earlier from Barry's bag.
+A panicked Barry tries to get Chris out of the vehicle as he is unaware of the attack, but Chris chooses to stay.
+Taylor ignores Barry's warnings to follow the safer route and drives straight toward the Bolivians, who have already arrived.
+As they approach, Taylor and Vaughn are shot and the car starts to crash.